-- Wisconsin (solar only)
+- Wisconsin (NSP only, solar only)

 The top performers for community solar are where the majority of activity in this solar industry segment are occurring.
 However, there are other emerging markets – SEIA cites community solar programs active in 25 states as well as the nation’s capital.
 In general, community solar and virtual net metering are resoundingly popular in the Northeast.
 It’s forecasted that community solar programs will be established across the nation as awareness grows.
 As the “sharing economy” expands in the U.S. (Airbnb, Uber, TaskRabbit), more homeowners are exploring opportunities within their communities that help them make the most of their resources.

 Why virtual net metering is taking off in the U.S.